Bullous pemphigoid is an autoimmune disorder that causes blistering of the skin.

 In a small number of cases bullous pemphigoid may occur after:

 Severe itching of the skin is often the first sign.
-Eventually a rash and blistering will develop.
+Eventually an eczema-like or hive-like rash and blistering will develop.
 Blisters are usually clear and are most commonly seen on the arms, legs, abdomen, and mouth, usually along creases in the skin.
 The blisters can break and form ulcers.

 It may be a few years between the start of itching and the appearance of a rash.